2 4 0 T U R B O . C O M

 Adjustable damping can have downfalls if you're inexperienced and if you get too extreme with over-damping.
 It's possible to over-dampen rebound to the point that you degrade stability in sweeping corners.

 For example (referring to the above illustration), if you add too much rebound stiffness for a relatively soft spring, there's a risk of the spring not having enough force to push the tire back down quickly after a bump.
 Over-damping can slow down this recovery, which will in turn reduce tire down-force and decrease grip.
 This kind of effect can be felt if you're in a high-speed sweeping curve and sharp bumps in the road cause the car to quickly or momentarily "scoot" sideways.
 A properly dampened suspension can overcome or reduce this "scoot" effect.
-If this effect becomes overly pronounced (way too stiff rebound), it decreases stability in cornering.
+If this effect becomes overly pronounced (with way too stiff rebound), it decreases stability in cornering a lot.
 If this effect is pronounced mostly in the rear suspension, it could make the car feel like it wants to suddenly swap ends when you're driving near the limit.
+That's a butt-puckering feeling you don't want in your suspension.

 If you would like more reading on the subject of dampers, here's a good article originally published in a 1997 issue of Grassroots Motorsports.